Improve Your Credit Score

 Remember when we said that if your credit card is hacked or stolen it’s the credit card company’s problem?
 Well, if your debit card is hacked or stolen, it’s your problem.
 At least for a time.

-Your responsibility is actually the same as it is when this happens to a credit card, a maximum of $50 or $500, depending on when you report the incident.
+Your responsibility is the same as it is when this happens to a credit card, a maximum of $50 or $500, depending on when you report the incident.
 However, the money the thief stole from your account leaves your account instantly.

 It can take a few days for the bank to sort this out and reimburse you.
-During which time, the money stolen is money no longer available to you.
+During this time, the money stolen is money no longer available to you.
 If you have expenses that must be paid from that account, you might be in real trouble.

 Debit cards also don’t offer the more comprehensive consumer and travel protections that some credit cards offer.